 The Honorable Theodore Branine Ice, a district judge from Newton, Kansas, received his B.A. from the University of Kansas in 1956 and his Juris Doctorate in 1961, following service in the United States Navy.
 He practiced law in Newton for twenty-five years in the firm of Branine, Ice, Turner & Ice.
 During that time, he was president of the Newton Chamber of Commerce and served on several community boards.
 He was appointed district judge in 1987 and has also served as an assigned panel member of the Kansas Court of Appeals.
-Judge Ice was the organizing judge for the Harvey County CASA (Court-appointed Special Advocate), and Multi-Disciplinary Team, and CRB (Citizens Review Board).
+Judge Ice was the organizing judge for the Harvey County CASA (Court-appointed Special Advocate), Multi-Disciplinary Team, and CRB (Citizens Review Board).
 He served as president of the Harvey County Bar Association and also served four years on the Board of Editors of the Journal of the Kansas Bar Association.
 Judge Ice is a member of the American Bar Association, the Kansas Bar Association, the Harvey County Bar Association, Phi Delta Theta Social Fraternity, Omicron Delta Kappa Honorary Society, and Phi Delta Phi Legal Fraternity.
 He has served on the Commission on Judicial Qualifications since July 1994.

-The Honorable Jennifer Jones, a district court judge serving in the Juvenile Division of the 18th Judicial District, obtained a Bachelors Degree in Social Work from the University of Missouri-Columbia in 1982.
+The Honorable Jennifer Jones, is a municipal court judge for the City of Wichita.
+Prior to being appointed to this position, she served as a district judge in the Juvenile Division of the 18th Judicial District for eight years.
+When elected to this position, she became the first African American female district court judge in the history of the State of Kansas.
+She obtained a Bachelors Degree in Social Work from the University of Missouri-Columbia in 1982.
 She received her Juris Doctorate Degree from the University of Oklahoma in May 1985.
 Jones began her career as an Assistant District Attorney in Muskogee, Oklahoma.
-Upon her return to Wichita in May 1988, she became associated with the law firm of Bruce & Davis and became a partner in
+Upon her return to Wichita in May 1988, she became associated with the law firm of Bruce & Davis and became a partner in January 1992.

-January 1992.
 She maintained an active general practice in the areas of commercial, juvenile, family, bankruptcy, and probate law.
-Jones was elected to the bench in November 1992, and has served as an assigned panel member of the Kansas Court of Appeals.
-She is a member of the National Council of Juvenile and Family Court Judges, Kansas District Judges Association Executive Committee, Court/SRS/Education/Juvenile Justice Authority Liaison Committee, Sedgwick County Permanency Coordinating Council, and the Wichita Chapter of Links, Inc. Jones also serves on the Board of Directors for Kansas Families for Kids, Big Brothers/Big Sisters of Sedgwick County, and the YWCA.
-She has been a member of the Commission since May 1999.
+Jones has served as an assigned panel member of the Kansas Court of Appeals.
+She is an active member of the community serving on the Board of Directors for the YWCA, Big Brothers/Big Sisters of Sedgwick County, Wichita ACTS on Truancy, and the Wichita Chapter of Links, Inc. She has been a member of the Commission since May 1999.

 John W. Mize, a lawyer member of the Commission, practices in Salina, Kansas, with the firm of Clark, Mize & Linville, Chartered.
 He received his B.A. from the University of Kansas in 1972 and his J.D. from Southern Methodist University in 1975.
 His professional activities include service on the 28th Judicial District Nominating Commission (1988-1996), as President of the Saline-Ottawa County Bar Association, and as a director of the Kansas Association of Hospital Attorneys, and membership in the American Health Lawyers Association, the American Bar Association, and the Kansas Bar Association.
-He has served as Chairperson of the Salina Area of Chamber of Commerce, the Salina Area United Way Campaign, and the Asbury-Salina Regional Health Center.
+He has served as Chairperson of the Salina Area Chamber of Commerce, the Salina Area United Way Campaign, and the Asbury-Salina Regional Health Center.
 He is currently a trustee of the Kansas University Endowment Association, the Kansas University Alumni Association, the Salina Regional Health Foundation, and the Salina YMCA Endowment Association.
 Mize was appointed to the Commission in June 1999.